128technology/docs/docs/plugin_monitoring_agent.md

 - Configure the inputs
 - Configure the outputs
-- Create a agent config profile
+- Create an agent config profile
 - Reference the profile on the router

 #### Input Configuration